jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-We can also use `assert` methods from the `unittest.TestCase` class to make assertions
+We can also use some methods from the `unittest.TestCase` class to make assertions

 - ##### <span style="color:red">**RED**</span>: make it fail
     let's add another line to `test_assertion_errors_with_none` using the `unittest.TestCase.assertIsNone` method